Child Safeguarding Policy

 |June 21||Safeguarding Committee||Review and update of Policy||VP||2022|

 This document has been approved and signed by the Board.
-It will be reviewed after 1 year initially and then subsequently every 3 years by the Audit Committee or when changes in legislation occur.
+It will be reviewed annually or when changes in legislation occur.

 Add value to your inbox!